dovecot/documentation/docs/index.md

 [Dovecot Community Edition (CE)](https://www.dovecot.org/) is the open source version of Dovecot.

+Dovecot CE is designed for use on a single server.
+There is no support or maintenance for multiple Dovecot servers to interact with each other.

-This manual fully documents Dovecot CE and its behavior.
+This site fully documents Dovecot CE and its behavior.

 Dovecot CE is also referred to as "Dovecot Core" in this documentation.